 About the Service

-The Rheumatology Unit at Beilinson Hospital is a referral out-patient clinic that specializes in the diagnosis and treatment of all rheumatic and systemic autoimmune disorders,
+The Rheumatology Institute at Beilinson Hospital is a referral out-patient clinic that specializes in the diagnosis and treatment of all rheumatic and systemic autoimmune disorders,

 The Rheumatology Service consists of 2 senior rheumatologists, Dr. Oren and Dr. Shapira and 3 assisting fellows, offering a wide range of services to patients for the diagnosis and treatment of joint, bone and systemic autoimmune disorders, including arthritis, systemic lupus erythematosus, anti-phospholipid syndrome, systemic vasculitis, gout, scleroderma and myositis.